prohippo/pyelly/README.txt

                       add check for multiple definition of subprocedures extend "marking" integration test
-                      improve default suffix removal
+                      improve default suffix removal 1.2.14 -  30jul2015  fix minor bug in display of rules invoked for parse tree fix problems in punctuation recognition, clean up code fix bug in handling ` as punctuation in token extraction extend "marking" application rules

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically may require regeneration of any previously saved *.elly.bin files to ensure